 WHAT IS STONE-COATED STEEL ROOFING?

-Contrary to the bare metal that people tend to envision, steel roofing can have the appearance of traditional shingles while delivering the durability and strength of metal.
-It can be made of 24- or 26-gauge rolled steel sheets with a rust-preventing coating.
+Contrary to the bare straight metal that people tend to imagine, metal roofing can have the appearance of traditional asphalt shingles while delivering the durability and strength of steel.
+It can be made of 24 or 26 gauge rolled steel sheets with a rust-preventing coating.
 Stone-coated steel roofing is finished with a thick layer of stone that permanently adheres to the surface and provides the decorative look.

 PROS OF STONE-COATED STEEL ROOFING

-Metal roofs are known to last a long time if installed properly.
-Their life span ranges from 40–70 years, compared to asphalt shingles that need to be replaced approximately every 20 years.
-Because steel can endure much more than most traditional roofing materials, it’s a great investment in the long-term future of your home.
+Metal roofs are known to last a long time when installed properly.
+Their life span ranges from 40–70 years, compared to asphalt shingles that need to be replaced approximately every 20 years depending on the material grade.
+Because steel endures much more than most traditional roofing materials, it’s a great investment in the long-term future of your home.

-Steel can withstand gusting winds, heavy rain or hail, and many other adverse weather conditions.
-Although many assume it is a heavy material, metal roofing is actually lightweight at 50 to 150 pounds per square.
+Steel can withstand wind gust, heavy rain or hail, and many other severe weather conditions.
+Although many assume it is a heavy material, metal roofing is actually lightweight at around 50 to 150 pounds per square.

-Most roofing materials, such as asphalt, should be regularly inspected to keep them in good working condition.
-However, steel roofs are virtually maintenance free!
+Most roofing materials, such as asphalt, require annual maintenance and repairs to keep them in good working condition.
+However, steel roofs are virtually maintenance-free!
 They create a thick shield around your home, keeping it safer from poor weather conditions and eliminating most of the repair costs associated with traditional roofing.

 BEAUTY AND VERSATILITY

-While functionality is essential, style and beauty are important, too.
+While functionality is essential, style and beauty are important, also.
 Stone-coated steel roofing comes in a wide variety of colors, textures, and designs to complement almost any style of home.
-This allows for you to feel good about both your roof’s safety and its appearance!
-Check out this product lineup from Metro Roof Products to get a look at some popular stone-coated roofing finishes.
+This allows you to feel great about both your roof’s safety and its appearance!
+Call us at 303-823-2365 to get a look at some popular stone-coated roofing finishes.

 CONS OF STONE COATED STEEL ROOFING

 Stone-coated steel roofing is on the high end of the cost range for roofing materials.
-However, because of its long life span and practically nonexistent maintenance costs, choosing stone-coated steel over asphalt could save you money over time.
-Decide how much you’re able to spend up front, and weigh your initial cost against your expected long-term savings when making your choice.
+However, because of its long life span and practically nonexistent maintenance costs, choosing a stone-coated steel roof over traditional asphalt shingle roof could save you money over time Very important for your return on investment(ROI).
+Decide how much you’re able to spend upfront, and weigh your initial cost against your expected long-term savings when making your choice.

-All things considered, the pros of installing a stone-coated steel roof outweigh its drawbacks.
+All things considered, the pros of installing a stone-coated steel roof far outweigh any drawbacks.
 A metal roof could be the last roof you ever need to purchase and guarantee durability, beauty, and safety for your home.